 Why cloud architecture decisions matter for VDR buyers

 Even if you are not hosting the software yourself, the underlying cloud approach affects reliability, performance, and cost.
 Industry surveys consistently show cloud governance and cost as ongoing pain points.
-In the Flexera 2024 State of the Cloud Report, managing cloud spend remains one of the top challenges for organizations, which matters because “surprise bills” often translate into product compromises.
+In the Flexera 2024 State of the Cloud Report, managing cloud spend remains one of the top challenges for organizations — and “surprise bills” often translate into product compromises.

 For VDR workflows, architecture choices can impact: